Two coached by Briles at Texas H.S. ineligible

 The district executive committee also ruled that Mount Vernon allowed an assistant coach on the field who was not employed by the school.
 The school was given a public reprimand for that violation.

-UIL rules state that schools who use ineligible players in varsity contests must forfeit those games.
-However, McCullough said the school believes it won't forfeit any games since the players were initially ruled eligible to play.
+UIL rules state that schools that use ineligible players in varsity contests must forfeit those games.
+However, McCullough said Tuesday that the school believes it won't forfeit any games since the players were initially ruled eligible to play, a conclusion confirmed by the UIL's decision on Wednesday.

-"It is our understanding that NO games will be forfeited as a result of today's actions despite reports from other media," McCullough said in a statement.
-"Mount Vernon ISD will contact the UIL tomorrow [Wednesday] to begin the appeal process.
-We feel confident that once the facts are reviewed by the State Executive Committee, the decision to punish the two students will be overturned."

 Mount Vernon is 5-0 this season under Briles, who took over in August after a coaching stint in Florence, Italy.
-Briles has been out of college coaching since being fired by Baylor in 2016 in the wake of a sexual assault scandal at the school.
+Briles has been out of college coaching since he was fired by Baylor in 2016 in the wake of a sexual assault scandal at the school.